Join "La Causa!" Employment opportunities with Cesar Chavez's Farm Workers Movement.

 Integrity: Doing the right thing even when no one is looking

 Si Se Puede® Attitude: A personal and organizational spirit that promotes confidence, courage, hard work, and the belief that we can do the impossible.

 Dignity: Recognizing and respecting the inherent worth of all people.

 Innovation: The active pursuit of new ideas.

-Begun in 1962 by Cesar Chavez, Dolores Huerta, Gilbert Padilla and other early organizers, the United Farm Workers of America is the nation’s first enduring and largest farm workers union.
-The UFW continues organizing in major agricultural sectors, chiefly in California.
-Recent years have witnessed dozens of UFW union contract victories protecting thousands of farm workers, among them agreements with the some of the largest berry, winery, tomato, dairy and mushroom companies in California and the nation.
+Begun in the early 1960s by Cesar Chavez, Dolores Huerta, Larry Itliong, and other organizers, the United Farm Workers of America is the nation’s first enduring and largest farm workers’ union.
+The UFW continues its activism in major agricultural sectors, chiefly in California.
+UFW contract agreements protect thousands of vegetable, berry, winery, tomato, and dairy workers in California, Oregon, and Washington state.
 More than 75 percent of California’s fresh mushroom industry is now under union contract.
-Many recent UFW-sponsored laws and regulations protect all farm workers in California, especially those at non-union ranches.
-They include the first state standards in the U.S. to prevent further deaths and illnesses from extreme heat and in 2016 the first law in the country providing farm workers in California with overtime pay after eight hours a day.
-The UFW continues to actively champion legislative and regulatory reforms for farm workers covering issues such as worker protections, pesticides and immigration reform.
+Many landmark recent UFW-sponsored laws and regulations protect all farm workers in California, especially at non-union ranches.
+They include the first state laws in the nation providing farm workers with overtime pay after eight hours a day in California, Washington state, and Oregon; the first comprehensive standards in the U.S. to prevent heat deaths and illnesses in California; and recent COVID19 protections for agricultural workers.
+The UFW is a leader in the national movement for immigration reform.
+It’s most recent reform bill for immigrant field workers passed the U.S. House on a broad bipartisan vote last year.
+The union continues proactively championing legislative and regulatory reforms for farm workers covering issues such as overtime, heat safety, other worker protections, and pesticides.